Shahril-Iskandar/personal-cv/README.md

 You may download the CV in pdf to click on external and internal links.

-CV last updated: 15 December 2023
+CV last updated: 5 February 2024